TruncatedDinoSour/armour/doc/d/pDB-1.md

 ## Introduction

-Password Database Version 1 (pDBv1) is a little-endian, secure, encrypted password database as a successor of pDBv0. pDB uses multiple rounds of different well-tested cryptographic algorithms to ensure security of the database, as well as using secure hashing algorithms, and cryptographically secure sources of randomness.
+Password Database Version 1 (pDBv1) is a little-endian, secure, encrypted password database as a successor of pDBv0. pDB uses multiple rounds of different well-tested cryptographic algorithms as well as secure KDFs (key derivation functions) and hashing functions to ensure security of the database, as well as ensuring cryptographically secure randomness and entropy.

 pDBv1 should now be the preferred format for modern pDB databases, as it improves many parts of it, such as:

 -   Encryption and hashing enhancements
     -   pDBv1 uses more robust encryption methods and a more secure layered cryptography approach.
-    -   Force SHA3-512, SHA3-256, and Argon2 for key derivation.
+    -   Force SHA3-512, SHA3-256, and Argon2 for key derivation and hashing.
     -   Support for more secure encryption schemes: RSA 4096, ChaCha20-Poly1305, AES in GCM mode, Threefish 1024.
-    -   Better entropy and integrity of the database.
+    -   Better entropy and integrity of the whole database and its entries.
--   Improved key management
-    -   RC4 is no longer used in sensitive encryption layers, it is used for obfuscation uses.
+    -   RC4 is no longer used in sensitive encryption layers, it is used for obfuscation uses as a single-pass cipher.
 -   Better key management
     -   pDBv1 introduces support for pKfv0 (pDB Keyfile version 0), which has support for rotating keys and cryptographically secure salts.
     -   Introduction of interdependence between the Keyfile and the database adds an extra layer of authentication.
 -   Flexibility and Customization
     -   Made the format more flexible and dynamic.
     -   Simplify parts of the structure, allowing the format to be more flexible and dynamic.
-    -   Added support for dynamic entries by chunking, allowing for better scalability.
+    -   Added support for SNAPI - Standard Network Application Programming interface - to use pDB over the network.
+    -   Added more standard password entry types, such as TOTP and derived (non-stored) password stores.
+-   Concurrency and locking
     -   Added support for locking and concurrency.
-    -   Added support for SNAPI - Standard Network Application Programming interface - to use pDB over the network.
+    -   Made it easier to make use of multiple threads.
 -   Metadata support
     -   Introduce metadata to the format.
     -   Have a human and machine -readable structure for the metadata.